sumotoy/RA8875/README.md

 Memory Clear full should clear all layers memory?
 Accordly datasheet seems yes but it doesn't work as it should.
 On Datasheet, memory clear can clear the current screen or the entire memory but there's very obscure commands like memory start clear and memory stop clear that are not documented...
 Grrr<br>
 During the fix of setRotation issues I found another bug, the RA8875 forget some parameter previously assigned when you touch the scan registers...Again solved by some library workaround<br>
 Another bug, the user uploaded chars cannot be sized.
 Once upped if you touch font size you will see garbage, this is clearly another bug, grr.<br>
+Jus a new discovery, the command DCR_CIRCLE_START has an hardware issue when a SPI over 10Mhz it's used, the circles result in garbage!
+It takes time to discover that but at the end I got it!<br>

 #### Wiring with your MCU
 I support only _native SPI_.<br>